-&lt;sup>1The applied search filters are: Home Entertainment, 50-59 inches, 1080p resolutions, flat screen.
+1The applied search filters are: Home Entertainment, 50-59 inches, 1080p resolutions, flat screen.

-&lt;sup>2A situation where firms can influence the attention process by sending signals to consumers is commonly referred to as 'stimulus-driven' attention allocation in contrast to 'rational inattention', where (only) consumers choose and optimize resources for the allocation of their attention.
-The effect of visibility on consumer behavior is also known as the 'mere exposure effect' in the psychology literature (Zajonc 1968).
+2A situation where firms can influence the attention process by sending signals to consumers is commonly referred to as 'stimulus-driven' attention allocation in contrast to 'rational inattention', where (only) consumers choose and optimize resources for the allocation of their attention.
+The effect of visibility on consumer behavior is also known as the 'mere exposure effect' in the psychology literature (?).

-&lt;sup>3Product recommendation systems typically use a 'collaborative-filtering' technology that chooses items for recommendations based on similarity measures between users and/or items (Schafer et al. 2007).
+3Product recommendation systems typically use a 'collaborative-filtering' technology that chooses items for recommendations based on similarity measures between users and/or items (?).

-on shopping purchases from an exclusively online retail store, which offers a list of product recommendations for every product available on the website; these recommendations are not personalized and instead based largely on attribute similarity.
-We focus on two objectives: the first is to provide causal evidence on the the extent to which recommendations affect aggregate product sales, independent of their popularity or underlying characteristics.
-Our second objective is to examine whether the saliency effect serves to restrict consumer attention to a smaller consideration or evoked set.
-To do so, we estimate a random utility model that incorporates the formation of a consideration set in the first stage of a consumers' decision making process and test whether saliency affects both the formation of this set and the consequent choice.
+evidence on the the extent to which recommendations affect aggregate product sales, independent of product popularity or underlying characteristics.
+Our second objective is to examine whether the saliency effect generated by product recommendations limits consumer attention to a smaller consideration or evoked set.
+To do so, we estimate a reduced form model of consumer choice that allows us to determine the causal effect of product recommendations on sales.
+To establish that the effect is driven by the impact of saliency on consideration sets, we estimate a random utility model that incorporates the formation of a consideration set in the first stage of a consumers' decision making process and test whether saliency generated by product recommendations affects both the formation of this set and the consequent choice.

 Our identification strategy focuses on product recommendations coming from the arrival of new products.
 Since new products are highly viewed upon arrival, we are able to focus on the aspect of product saliency, that is, the prominence of a product in a consumer's mind.
 Specifically, we analyze what happens to the sales of an existing product after it is recommended by new products.
 Since new products are highly salient, the recommended existing product receives a positive "saliency shock."
 We exploit both the timing of new product arrivals, which highlight a set of similar products already available on the website (the recommendation set), and regional variation between Europe and North America in recommendation sets to identify our saliency effect.
-Our double difference-in-difference strategy allows us to difference out both product-by-time and region-by-time unobservables, ensuring that these saliency shocks are treated as exogenous with respect to the individual existing products.
+Our double difference-in-difference strategy allows us to difference out both product-by-time and region-by-time unobservables.
+In addition we are able to employ new-product fixed effects to absorb any possible correlation between characteristics of new products and the products they recommend, ensuring that these saliency shocks are treated as exogenous with respect to the individual existing recommended products.

-There is, by now, a large literature on the effect of salience measured via product popularity on sales (see for example, Sorensen (2007), Carare (2012), Cai et al. (2009) and Tucker and Zhang (2011)).
-However, such evidence cannot rule out the possibility that the visibility of such goods actually imparts information.
+There is, by now, a large literature on the effect of salience measured via product popularity on sales (see for example, ?, ?, and ?).4 However, such evidence cannot rule out the possibility that the visibility of such goods actually imparts information.
 The effect of being on the first page or being popular also captures latent product quality or price-based relevance.
 Our approach differs from the existing literature as we focus on the effect of saliency shocks generated by recommendations from new product arrivals.
 The saliency of new products is useful because it generates a "spillover saliency" effect for existing products that are recommended by the new product.
 Our identification strategy, therefore, allows us to distinguish between pure saliency and information/popularity effects.